 Underlying that anxiety can be any of a number of issues: insufficient income, unemployment, domestic violence, substance abuse, or mental illness.
 Other than the turkey, very little food appears in Rockwell’s painting, and the only beverage is water.
 No one is eating.
 No one has food on their plate.

 "The painting is about freedom from want, not freedom for excess, and the idea of the joy in sharing what we have with those we love." - Lennie Bennett, Art Critic, Tampa Bay Times

 Most of the people around the table aren’t even giving the turkey a passing glance.
 They’re looking at each other.
 Their joy and connection to each other is the part of the image that truly captures the key to ending food insecurity: community.

 The greatest root cause of hunger is the lack of community.
 People who experience food insecurity may feel as if they are going through it alone.
 We’ve made it very easy to be alone in this country, especially here in Arizona where 30-40 percent of residents come from somewhere else.
 Just to connect with family around a dinner table, let alone for support, means paying the cost of travel many cannot afford.

 In Maricopa County 82,000 households are food insecure.
 By bringing organizations together to determine and provide the specific resources needed to address hunger’s root causes within that particular community, we will see the end to hunger in Maricopa County.

 When we come together as a community, we have the capacity to free each other from all forms of want, both physical and emotional.
-That knowledge is at the center of the fight to break the cycle of poverty at Valley of the Sun United Way.
+That knowledge is at the center of how we activate change at Valley of the Sun United Way.